 Dawar El Ezba Culture Center Project

-“I spent round 1 year and a half working with Omar Kishk.
+“I spent around 1 year and a half working with Omar Kishk.
 After that, I got to study at Dawar.
 Dawar Arts is an independent cultural organization based in Cairo.
-They utilize a range of arts-based processes for healing, dialogue and social change from the grassroots up.
+They utilize a range of arts-based processes for healing, dialogue, and social change from the grassroots up.
 Dawar got a place in Downtown that holds workshops along with Dawar Kitchen in Ezbet Khairalla.
-It helps teaching vocational activities and provides for women and refugees.
+It helps to teach vocational activities and provides for women and refugees.

 My client from Dawar “Ben Rivers” told me that they wanted to extend the kitchen.
-The existing building had only ground floor and first floor.
-Instead of being only a kitchen, Ben wanted to make it also a culture centre holding different activities in Ezbet Khairalla.
+The existing building had an only the ground floor and first floor.
+Instead of being only a kitchen, Ben wanted to make it also a culture center holding different activities in Ezbet Khairalla.
 Therefore, we decided the building will have two more floors, to hold theatre, art space, gathering space,” Saafan said.

 About inducing the new cultural center in Ezbet Khairallah Saafan elaborated: